M7OCM/DM-32UV/README.md

 Note if you have firmware version ending 047, do not upgrade to 048 until 047 is publicly released here.

-These are provided here purely as a one stop archive.

-The validity of the content is for the most part unknown; 046/048 are Baofeng.
+The validity of the content herein is for the most part unknown; 046/048 are Baofeng sourced however.

 There are many firmware versions I have not discovered and I am interested in hearing from anyone that can share early test firmware or CPS not listed herein.